 Build bridges with API based application structures

-There is nothing more fun than working with API's during my work day.
+There is nothing more fun than working with API's during my workday.
 It's programming like any other day, but it's also so much more!
 It's connecting other services with your own, using them to enhance your application and making it much richer with functionalities.
 You're essentially using other fine-tuned services to benefit your own service and sometimes to offload some aspects of your application, like social login buttons through Google, Facebook, and Github.
 I mentioned in an earlier post "What I've learned building Single page applications" a little bit about how I've been using API calls during my day.
 I'd like to clarify one thing before we dive into my fascinations with API's.
 I see an API call as any form of data transfer between two different applications, so it's not limited to HTTP.

 What I'm using right now

-Currently I'm working on a project that involves 4 major connections so far, and it's only just started.
+Currently, I'm working on a project that involves 4 major connections so far, and has only just started.
 My application connects to Sendgrid for sending of all my system emails, Zapier for offloading data to other services (there are literally 750 applications connected to it, it's wonderful), GraphCMS for the content management of the application, and Tubbber for all search and database related functionalities.
 So what does my application actually do by itself?
-Not all that much, except using all the different API's to give different kinds of data some context.
+Not all that much, except using all the different API's to give different kinds of data context.

 API based structures are gaining popularity

-This has type of application architecture has become more popular in the last few years.
+This type of application architecture has become more popular in the last few years.
 A few years ago, all aspects of your application or platform were combined in one big package, applications nowadays are more broken up, they're more modular.
 This means that each individual component has a very specific task, one task it can do really well.
 You'll notice that testing these functionalities is a lot easier as well, which is another added benefit.

 It fascinates me